Bonding bill in limbo as Minnesota lawmakers race toward deadline

 "We need to open the state," he said.
 "The only reason we've kept this disease under control is because the good behavior of Minnesotans.
 We already know how to act smart and responsible."
 Most demonstrators and legislators attending the rally did not wear masks.

-Walz is lifting his stay-at-home order starting Monday and replacing it with an order that opens some small businesses and retailers and loosens restrictions on social distancing.
-But bars, restaurants, hair salons and other public spaces are still closed until at least June 1.
+Walz is lifting his stay-at-home order starting Monday, allowing some small businesses and retailers to reopen.
+But bars, restaurants, hair salons and other public spaces are closed until at least June 1.

-The pandemic also disrupted the urgency that usually comes with end-of-session deal making.
-Under state law, if Walz extends his emergency powers for another 30 days on June 12, legislators are automatically called back into session and given the option to reject the move.
-Anything the Legislature doesn’t finish before Monday’s deadline could be taken up then.

 Republicans have said Walz's emergency powers give the governor unilateral authority to address the pandemic in a way that doesn't include the Legislature.
 It's at the center of their opposition to the bonding bill, they said, as well as a $2 billion price tag of the House proposal that failed Saturday.